dnl-blkv/simple-php-enum/README.md

 }
 ```

-Here, `null` means _auto-determined_ ordinal value.
+Here, `null` means auto-determined ordinal value, or _auto-ordinal_.
 The default auto-ordinal is `0`.
 The further auto-ordinal values are determined as `{previous ordinal} + 1`.

 ## Creating
-Once defined, the Enum can be created as:
+Once the class is defined defined, the enums can be created as:
 ```
 $animal = AnimalEnum::CAT();
 ```